-Last April, astronomers synchronized a global network of radio telescopes to observe the immediate environment of Sgr A*.
-Together, like the fictional robot character Voltron, they combined to form the Event Horizon Telescope, a virtual planet-sized observatory capable of capturing unprecedented detail over great distances.
+In April 2018, astronomers synchronized a global network of radio telescopes to observe the immediate environment of M87.
+Together, like the fictional robot character Voltron, they combined to form the Event Horizon Telescope (EHT), a virtual planet-sized observatory capable of capturing unprecedented detail over great distances.

-"Instead of building a telescope so big that it would probably collapse under its own weight, we combined eight observatories like the pieces of a giant mirror," Michael Bremer, an astronomer at the International Research Institute for Radio Astronomy (IRAM) and a project manager for the Event Horizon Telescope, told the AFP.
+"Instead of building a telescope so big that it would probably collapse under its own weight, we combined eight observatories like the pieces of a giant mirror," Michael Bremer, an astronomer at the International Research Institute for Radio Astronomy (IRAM) and a project manager for the Event Horizon Telescope, is quoted as saying at the time.
 "This gave us a virtual telescope as big as Earth — about 10,000 kilometres (6,200 miles) in diameter."

 It takes a village (of telescopes)

-Over several days, locked to each other using the exceptional precision of atomic clocks, the radio telescopes captured an enormous amount of data on Sgr A*.
+Over several days, locked to each other using the exceptional precision of atomic clocks, the radio telescopes captured an enormous amount of data on M87.

 According to European Southern Observatory, its Atacama Large Millimeter/submillimeter Array (ALMA), a participating partner in the Event Horizon Telescope, alone recorded over a petabyte (1 million gigabytes) of information on the black hole.
 Too large to send over the Internet, the physical hard drives were sent via plane and input into computing clusters (called a correlator) located at the MIT Haystack Observatory in Cambridge, Massachusetts, and the Max Planck Institute for Radio Astronomy in Bonn, Germany.

 And then the researchers waited.
-Part of the reason why it's taken so long to receive a final image has to do with the eighth participating radio telescope stationed in Antarctica.
+The first obstacle on the road to processing an image involved the eighth participating radio telescope stationed in Antarctica.
 Because no flights are possible from February to October, the final data set captured by the South Pole Telescope was literally placed in cold storage.
 On Dec.
-13, it finally arrived at the Haystack Observatory.
+13, 2017, it finally arrived at the Haystack Observatory.

-"After the disks have warmed up, they will be loaded into playback drives and processed with data from the other 7 EHT stations to complete the Earth-sized virtual telescope that links dishes from the South Pole, to Hawaii, Mexico, Chile, Arizona, and Spain," the team excitedly announced last month.
+"After the disks have warmed up, they will be loaded into playback drives and processed with data from the other 7 EHT stations to complete the Earth-sized virtual telescope that links dishes from the South Pole, to Hawaii, Mexico, Chile, Arizona, and Spain," the team announced in December 2017.
 "It should take about 3 weeks to complete the comparison of recordings, and after that the final analysis of the 2017 EHT data can begin!"

-Whatever image is finally revealed, it's likely to only deepen the questions and awe surrounding these mysterious astronomical phenomena.
+Now that the image has been revealed, it existence is likely to only deepen the questions and awe surrounding these mysterious astronomical phenomena.
 The sheer engineering alone that has given rise to this historical moment is reason enough to celebrate.